LunaZhang666/GardenDial/README.md

 GardenDial is intended for **informational use only**.
 Always follow the instructions and safety guidelines provided on your chemical product’s label and the Ortho Dial N Spray sprayer manual.
 The developer is not responsible for misuse or incorrect application.

+GardenDial does not collect, store, or share any personal information.
+The app runs entirely on-device and does not require login.

 ---

 ## 🧑‍💻 Built With